-Attending preschool can be an integral part of your child’s development for several reasons.
-First, regardless of whether your child attends preschool as part of their child care facility or goes to a traditional preschool for two to four hours per day, they will learn skills that will give them strong building blocks for all of their future learning.
+For several reasons, attending preschool can be integral to your child’s development.
+First, regardless of whether your child attends preschool as part of their childcare facility or goes to a traditional preschool for two to four hours per day, they will learn skills that will give them strong building blocks for their future learning.

-Research tells us that a child’s foundation in learning depends on the quality of the relationships with the people who care for them in the first five years.
-So it is a huge step for a three or four-year-old to spend a few hours a day away from mom and dad learning new skills, especially because many of these skills are difficult to teach at home.
+Research tells us that a child’s foundation in learning depends on the quality of the relationships with the people who care for them in the first five years.1 It is a massive step for a three or four-year-old to spend a few hours a day away from mom and dad learning new skills, especially because many of them are challenging to teach at home.

-According to the census, an estimated 6 million children are enrolled in childcare in America.
-So quality care and programs must be in place when children’s brains are developing at the fastest rate of their entire lives.
+According to the census, 12.7 million (63 percent) of the 20 million children under the age of 5 are enrolled in some regular childcare arrangement in America.2 So quality care and programs must be in place when children’s brains develop at the fastest rate.
 The time between newborn and age five represents the time in a child’s life when their brain has the most plasticity and can learn the most skills.
-So this is a critical period in early childhood development.
+S,o this is a critical period in early childhood development.

 Four Skills Children Learn at a Quality Preschool

-Certainly, children can learn their colors, letters, and numbers at home from mom and dad.
+Indeed, children can learn their colors, letters, and numbers at home from mom and dad.
 However, there are skills that children learn at preschool that even the most well-intentioned parents cannot teach at home.
 This is simply because of the nature of the preschool environment.
-These “soft skills,” as we sometimes call them, are often the most important skills that children come to kindergarten possessing.
-Let’s look at some of these skills and why they are critical for future learning.
+These “soft skills,” as we sometimes call them, are often the most important skills children come to kindergarten possessing.
+Let’s examine some of these skills and why they are critical for future learning.

 1. Turn-Taking/Relationship Building